The World

 A breach is a wound in reality.
 The Void pushes upward, warping the world into a maze of shifting stone, living shadows, and impossible geometry.
 The deeper you go, the more the Warren adapts, testing intruders like a predator studying its prey.

-Some of the figures you meet are Echoes — fragments of past explorers or memories shaped by the Void.
+Some of the figures you meet are Echoes - fragments of souls who died so many times the Warren absorbed them.
 They behave like real people, but flicker, forget, or repeat strange phrases.
+They are what awaits any soul that surrenders to the cycle.
 Others may be guided by the fading will of the gods, drawn to the Broken Links like moths to flame.

 Who Descends